Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 7. Confidentiality

-7.1 All documents, materials and deliberations relating to the Vice-Chancellor and President’s Awards for Excellence are to be treated with the strictest confidence by all participants in and observers of the process.
+7.1 All documents, materials and deliberations relating to the Vice-Chancellor and President’s Awards for Excellence are treated with the strictest confidence by all participants in and observers of the process.
 Members of the Advisory Committee and observers should not discuss nominations, advice, recommendations or deliberations outside of the remit of these procedures.

 8. Recommendations to the Vice-Chancellor and President